Museum Bahari is the key…

 to the fascinating history of being the gate and watchtower of Batavia, the Queen of the East.

 As an archipelago, Indonesia has forever been a maritime country, a good one at that.
-We can see lots of those evidences here in Museum Bahari.
+You can see lots of the evidences in Museum Bahari.

-Presently, the museum occupies the old warehouse built in 16th century.
+Presently, Museum Bahari occupies the old warehouse built in 16th century.
 It is literally facing the traditional market called Pasar Ikan (fish market in English).
 The entrance is right on the side of the street without any front yard, not even a pedestrian walk.
 The street is narrow and crowded with so many pedestrians and vehicles jumbled together.

 Surprisingly, once you step inside the door, it’s quite inside.
 The noise and heat outside can not penetrate, although the few windows there are open.

 Museum Bahari displays many miniature vessels, both from Indonesia as well as abroad.
 The famous ones from Indonesia are:

 The address of Museum Bahari is at Jalan Pasar Ikan no. 1, Jakarta Utara, close to Sunda Kelapa harbor.
 During its golden days, Sunda Kelapa harbor was one of the main harbors in South East Asia.
 VOC (Vereenigde Oost-Indische Compagnie, or Dutch East India Trading Company in English) had most of its transactions done here.
 Its vessels and other countries vessels loaded and unloaded their cargoes in this port.
 No wonder, they developed the areas near the port.
 It is called Kasteel Batavia.
 Presently, the area called Pasar Ikan (Fish Market in English).

 As the trading grew tremendously, VOC needed some place to restore the commodities, such as spices (nutmeg, clovers, pepper), tin, copper, tea, coffee, and textile.
 Thus, they built a warehouse.
 It’s not mere a warehouse, but it’s a huge complex of warehouse, consisting of several buildings.
 They started to built this warehouse in 1652 and kept expanding it until 1759.